 - Donation: The best support is monetary because that we can then reinvest that back in our programs in Nairobi.

-- Purchasing our products are always incredibly helpful.
+- Purchasing our products is always incredibly helpful.

 - Hosting events in your cities where you're able to, you know, host a scarf party, talk about RefuSHE, sell some scarves, be able to change the narrative and perception about refugees and talk about the vulnerabilities that refugee girls specifically face.